kadvani1/PeLLM/README.md

 This README provides an overview of the PELLM project and can be added to the project's GitHub repository to provide information to visitors and potential collaborators.

 # User Guide
-To run, first add your OpenAI API key to your environment and install the requirements.
-Then run:
+To run, first add your OpenAI API key and Pinecone API key to your environment and install the requirements.
+To run the streamlit demo run: streamlit run st_pellm_demo.py